Kid Friendly School Lunch Ideas for Healthy Meals

 Instructions

-Begin by placing a whole wheat tortilla flat on a clean cutting board or a large plate to provide a solid working surface.
+Begin by placing a whole wheat tortilla flat on a clean cutting board or a large plate.

-Using a spatula or the back of a spoon, spread approximately 1/4 cup of hummus evenly across the tortilla, ensuring to leave about a half-inch border around the edges to prevent spillage when rolling.
+Spread approximately 1/4 cup of hummus evenly across the tortilla, leaving about a half-inch border around the edges.

 Layer the fillings starting with the shredded carrots, followed by the thin slices of cucumber, and then add the colorful strips of bell peppers.
-Top it all off with a generous handful of fresh baby spinach.
+Top it off with fresh baby spinach.

-Distribute the halved cherry tomatoes evenly across the top of the layer.
-If you’re including feta cheese, sprinkle it generously for an extra layer of flavor.
+Distribute the halved cherry tomatoes evenly across the top.
+If using feta cheese, sprinkle it generously.

-Season the colorful medley with a pinch of salt and freshly ground black pepper to enhance the overall taste.
+Season with a pinch of salt and freshly ground black pepper.

-From one edge of the tortilla, carefully begin to roll it tightly over the fillings, ensuring to tuck in the sides as you go to keep everything secure.
+From one edge of the tortilla, carefully begin to roll it tightly over the fillings, tucking in the sides as you go.

-Once tightly rolled, use a sharp knife to slice the wrap into bite-sized pinwheels or halves, depending on your serving style.
+Once tightly rolled, use a sharp knife to slice the wrap into bite-sized pinwheels or halves.

 Repeat the rolling process with the remaining tortillas and fillings until all are prepared.

-For lunch prep, carefully pack the wraps in an airtight container, or enjoy them immediately for a fresh, delicious meal.
+Pack the wraps in an airtight container, or enjoy them immediately.